Review: DOOM at Village Underground (London)

 This combined with the fact that transport in London gets more difficult and unpleasant after about 1AM meant that a lot of the crowd decided to call it a night before or during his set which, judging by the Twitter and Facebook chatterings in the ensuing days, was a source of real disappointment and bitterness for many.
 DOOM evidently noticed the dwindling crowd and his energy and engagement dwindled too towards the end of the set.

-The idea of running a hip hop gig in this format is great but set times weren’t published in advance and I don’t think that anybody anticipated waiting 5 hours to see the headliner.
-Soundcrash’s booking policy is as insanely good as ever but it was the structure of the acts, nothing to do with the acts themselves which let the night down.
-Though the crowd were well hyped and excited they were also tired, maybe a little too drunk, and tetchy by 2AM and this ultimately meant that the headlining set felt like a bit of a damp squib, a promise that ultimately failed to materialise.
+The idea of running a hip hop gig in this format is great, but set times weren’t published in advance and I don’t think anybody anticipated waiting 5 hours to see the headliner.
+Soundcrash’s booking policy is as insanely good as ever, but it was the structure of the acts, not the acts themselves, that let the night down.
+During the long wait, I started thinking about the journey of self-publishing your work, comparing it to the unpredictability of the evening’s lineup.
+Just like a well-structured gig needs careful planning, self-publishing requires meticulous organization and patience.
+Though the crowd was well-hyped and excited, they were also tired, maybe a little too drunk, and tetchy by 2AM, which ultimately meant that the headlining set felt like a bit of a damp squib, a promise that ultimately failed to materialize.

 It would be great to see more shows of this style put on, but things like publishing set times in advance, making sure that the venue was comfortable for this amount of time and placing the headliner around midnight would help to promote the party atmosphere that it felt like this gig was striving for and let both audience and performers leave on a high.